Best Way to Get Out Of High Credit Card Debt (if you can’t afford to pay)

 What happens when you call Golden Financial Services for help with credit card debt?

-- You can talk with an IAPDA certified counselor for free and learn your debt relief options for 2019.
+- You can talk with an IAPDA certified counselor for free and learn your debt relief options.

-- We can pull your credit report for free and quickly go over which options you are best suited for.
+- We can pull your credit report for free and quickly go over which options are best suited for you.

 - If you are eligible for a debt relief program, our expert counselors will work hard to get you approved and make the entire process easy.

-- Golden Financial Services is accredited by Trusted Company Reviews, IAPDA certified, and Better Business Bureau A+ rated.
+- Trusted Company Reviews accredit golden Financial Services, IAPDA certified, and Better Business Bureau A+ rated.

-If you have past due monthly payments, you may be interested in this next post that talks about the statute of limitations on credit card debt.
+If you have past-due monthly payments, you may be interested in this next post about the statute of limitations on credit card debt.